Teaching yoga poses to toddlers and little kids can be a real challenge, but is fun and rewarding!

 You can also see a great list of Kids Yoga books, already with the pose pictures included in the story in this post here:

-Many of them are great for Toddlers.
-I wrote specifically what ages each book is good for, so check it out!
+Many of them are great for toddler yoga classes.
+You can see specifically what ages each book is good for, so check it out!

 5. Set up a few yoga pose cards and tell a short story.
 Then repeat.